privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 Which first requires the merging of subroots [1.10.1], this creates the shortest possible tree that contains all the state leaves.
 Which may or may not require multiple transactions (in the form of batches) due to the restriction of the block gas limit.
 Once all the subroots have been computed they are merged [1.10.2] to compute the state root at its full depth.

-After merging, the state-ballot commitment hash `currentSbCommitment` is initialised, which is a $\mathsf{poseidon_{3}}$ represenation of the state's Merkle root, the ballot's Merkle root and a salt.
+After merging, the state-ballot commitment hash `currentSbCommitment` is initialised, which is a $\mathsf{poseidon_{3}}$ representation of the state's Merkle root, the ballot's Merkle root and a salt.
 At initialisation the Merkle roots are equal to the trees at full depth.

 #### When the coordinator merges the message queue